wakeuplabs-io/noir-stylus-verifier/examples/voting/README.md

 **Example flow**

-Create a ZK account, by default it'll use your private key in `.env` remove it to create a new wallet as well or specify one as parameter:
+Create a ZK account, by default it'll use your private key in `.env`.

 ```bash
 ./src/main.ts account